-This post will answer the following legal questions on mug shots:
+This post will answer some frequently asked questions on mug shots.

-Firstly, what happens if a witness testifies that the police showed the witness a photo of the defendant?
+What happens in court if police showed a witness a photo of the accused?

 If one of the witnesses in any given case testifies that the police showed the witness a photo of the defendant and jurors choose to accept that testimony, they are not allowed to draw any inferences against the defendant, because the police had his or her photograph.